Fannon/mobo/examples/init/field/SCHEMA.md

     "description": {
         "description": "Description of the field.
 Can be displayed as tooltip info" },
-    "ignore": {
-        "type": "boolean",
-        "default": false,
-        "description": "If true this file will be ignored."
-    },
-    "abstract": {
-        "type": "boolean",
-        "default": false,
-        "description": "If true this object is only used for inheritance and will not be created itself."
-    },
-    "format": {
-        "type": "string",
-        "description": "Contains the JSON format.
-This can alternatively be a reference to a mobo file, like $extend" },
     "$extend": {
         "type": "string",
         "description": "This references another mobo json file.
 It will be included through inheritance, all existing attributes in the parent object will be overwritten.",